Taritsyn/BundleTransformer/NuGet/BundleTransformer.UglifyJs/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added support of UglifyJS version 2.4.24.
+   1. Added support of UglifyJS version 2.5.0;
+   2. In compression settings was changed a default value of `KeepFunctionArgs` property from `false` to `true`.

    ====================
    POST-INSTALL ACTIONS